enspiral/handbook/guides/blogging.md

 # Blogging

-- [ ] record conversation with Rich - check about Medium subscript section
-- [ ] check if editors are still accurate
-- [x] fall22 cobudget bucket for Enspiral Podcasts

 As a member of Enspiral you are encouraged to share your experiences through our publishing platforms:

 - [Enspiral Tales](https://medium.com/enspiral-tales) on Medium
 - [Enspiral Podcast](https://www.youtube.com/watch?v=xyLl4HnXdyQ&list=PLH4jIJHXyh2Gq6mgD4MwJ8Q4VLhK2DZEp) on Youtube
 - [Better Work Together Blog](https://blog.betterworktogether.co/) - contact Ants for more info

-{% hint style="info" %}

-Creating Enspiral Blog and Podcast has been funded in [Fall'22 Cobudget Round](https://cobudget.com/enspiral/funding-round-2022/cl8rkemw8006509laj7vuh3sh).
-This is an active project with money available for content creators.

-{% endhint %}
+Here's a podcast about [blogging for Enspiral and writing online]([https://youtu.be/aNYEQKiioUU](https://youtu.be/aNYEQKiioUU)).

 ## Context

 During the original Catalyst experiment, Gina started [Enspiral Tales](https://medium.com/enspiral-tales) - a Medium collection for blog stories written by Enspiral people.

 Rich followed up with the “[Fairy Blog Mother](https://www.loomio.org/d/HMEnwIYz/greetings-from-the-fairy-blog-mother)”.
 This was a bucket of money that anyone in the network can contribute to.
 Rich arbitrarily handed out money to people for writing, editing and illustrating blog posts.
+Creating Enspiral Blog and Podcast has been also funded in [Fall'22 Cobudget Round](https://cobudget.com/enspiral/funding-round-2022/cl8rkemw8006509laj7vuh3sh).

 ![](https://i.imgur.com/ZZO5vsM.png)